Peldon

-Peldon is a village and civil parish in the Colchester borough of Essex, England.
-With Salcott, Virley, Great Wigborough and Little Wigborough, it forms part of the Winstred Hundred parish council.
+Peldon is a village and civil parish in the City of Colchester district of Essex, England.
+It shares a grouped parish council with the neighbouring parishes of Great and Little Wigborough, Salcott, and Virley, called the Winstred Hundred parish council.
 Nearby villages include Langenhoe.
 The parish church is dedicated to St Mary the Virgin and is a Grade I listed building.
-The population of the parish as of the 2011 census is 559.
+At the 2021 census the parish had a population of 568.